rmsp-cw/Daily-Balance-Lullaby/README.md

 This code generates a peacefull lullaby melody by converting the transactions amount of an especific choosen date into piano notes.

-The project is made in Python running on Google Colab notebook.
+The project was made in Python running on Google Colab notebook.

 ## About the project